bettul/projects/README.md

 # ATM AUTOMATION SYSTEM
 In this project I create ATM automation system with java.
-I used Java DB for Database and JFrame for interface.
+I use Java DB for Database and JFrame for interface.